This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Seizure or coma

-- Feeling so nervous that you cannot function
+- You are so nervous that you cannot function.

-- Nausea or vomiting, dizziness, or headaches or trouble breathing while being around or cooking meth
+- You feel sick or vomit, or have headaches or trouble breathing while being around or cooking meth.
+You may also feel dizzy.

-- Feelings of wanting to hurt yourself or someone else
+- You want to hurt yourself or someone else.

 occurs when you decrease or stop using meth.
 You may have trouble coping with the symptoms of withdrawal.
 Withdrawal signs and symptoms go away in days to weeks after you stop using meth.
 Meth withdrawal can cause the following signs and symptoms: